lwcarani/lwcarani.github.io/_posts/2024-05-08-aimessages-reflections-2.md

 ## Final Thoughts

 I have a strong preference for TypeScript over vanilla JavaScript, as I found the type checker to be very helpful.
-Using TypeScript was my first foray into the `async/await` paradigm and HTTP event handling, and I found the experience to very enjoyable, and rewarding!
+Using TypeScript with this project was my first foray into the `async/await` paradigm and HTTP event handling, and I found the experience to very enjoyable, and rewarding!

 Thanks for reading!
 In part 3 I plan to cover our use of the LoopMessage API for communicating with users via iMessage.